hmrc/template-play-26-microservice.g8/README.md

 * run `./test.sh` first
 * open `target/sandbox/template-test` in your preferred IDE,
 * modify the generated example project as you wish,
-* build and test it as usual, you can run `sbt test`,
+* build and test it as usual, you can run `sbt test it:test`,
 * when you are done switch back to the template root
 * run `./update-g8.sh` in order to port your changes back to the template.
 * run `./test.sh` again to validate your changes